merenlab/anvio.org/help/main/programs/anvi-profile/index.md

 ### Checking your BAM file: always a good idea

-If you want to first check your BAM file to see what contigs it contains, simply use the flag `--list-contigs` to see a comprehensive list.
+If you want to first check your BAM file to see what contigs it contains, just use the flag `--list-contigs` to see a comprehensive list.

 ### Profiling a subset of contigs

 *Note: This describes how to profile a named subset of contigs.
-To profile a subset of contigs based on their characteristics (for example, only contigs of a certain length or that have a certain coverage), see the section below on "contig specifications"*
+To profile a subset of contigs based on their characterists (for example, only contigs of a certain length or that have a certain coverage), see the section below on "contig specifications"*

 By default, anvi'o will use every contig in your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>.
-However, if you wish to focus specifically on a subset of these contigs, simply provide a file that contains only the names of the contigs you want to analyze, one per line, using the tag `--contigs-of-interest`.
+However, if you wish to focus specifically on a subset of these contigs, just provide a file that contains only the names of the contigs you want to analyze, one per line, using the tag `--contigs-of-interest`.

-For example, you could run:
+For example, you could run

 <div class="codeblock" markdown="1">
 anvi&#45;profile &#45;c Ross_sea_contigs.db  \